abmoRobotics/abmoRobotics/README.md

 ### Hello 👋

-- 👨‍💼 i am a robotics master student from Aalborg University in Denmark, currently working on my master thesis.
+- 👨‍💼 I am a robotics master student from Aalborg University in Denmark, currently working on my master thesis in generalizable learning-based navigation using reinforcement learning.
--  📖 I'm a passionate about artificial intelligence and  reinforcement for robotic applications.
+-  📖 I'm a passionate about artificial intelligence, reinforcement learning, and scaling these systems to generalize to real-world robotic applications.

 <h3 align="left">📫 Contact with me:</h3>
 <p align="left">